peerlibrary/meteor-blaze-components/README.md

 You can extend this method if you want to remove the DOM element in a different way, for example, by animating it.
 Make sure you do remove it correctly because Blaze will expect it to be removed afterwards.

-When [mixins](#mixins-1) provide `removeDOMElement` method, the default implementation calls them in order.
+When [mixins](#mixins-1) provide `removeDOMElement` method, the default component implementation calls them in order.
 Make sure to always verify the state of the DOM before proceeding with mixin's logic.
 Some other mixin might already removed the DOM element.

 #### Mixins ####